Pet Respect offer a variety of workshops to Primary Schools.

 Body language- canine and human & calming strategies

-Dog training and basic obedience (Jess and Buddy)
+Dog training and basic obedience (including a therapy dog)

 Dogs and the law